-Service – to customers, clients and the public – is a core value of the public sector .
+Service to customers – individuals, businesses and communities – is a core value of the public sector.
 As a senior executive, you are responsible for promoting service in the culture and practices of your agency by:

 - demonstrating personal conduct and decision making that focuses on delivering quality services to the people of NSW

-- driving a systematic approach to service improvement in your agency, including its culture, systems, program design, workforce development, and measurement and use of customer impact and customer satisfaction data
+- driving a systematic approach to service improvement in your agency, including its culture, systems, program design, workforce development, and measurement and use of customer impact and customer insights data

-- promoting the NSW Government Customer Commitments within your agency and empowering employees to improve outcomes for customers
+- adopting the NSW Customer Strategy and Customer Commitments within your agency and empowering employees to improve outcomes for customers

-- working with the Department of Customer Service on various initiatives to improve customer satisfaction for millions of people and deliver efficiencies in how services are delivered through digital platforms.
+- working with the Department of Customer Service on various initiatives to improve customer outcomes for millions of people and deliver efficiencies in how services are delivered through digital platforms.

 You may be responsible for delivering specific service targets under key programs identified in the Premier’s Priorities.